-CFATS is the Nation’s first regulatory program focused specifically on security at high-risk chemical facilities.
-The Cybersecurity and Infrastructure Security Agency (CISA) manages the CFATS program by working with facilities to ensure they have security measures in place to reduce the risks associated with certain hazardous chemicals and prevent them from being exploited in a terrorist attack.
+CFATS is the nation’s first regulatory program focused specifically on security at high-risk chemical facilities.
+Managed by the Cybersecurity and Infrastructure Security Agency (CISA), the CFATS program identifies and regulates high-risk facilities to ensure security measures are in place to reduce the risk that certain dangerous chemicals are weaponized by terrorists.

-Under CFATS, a chemical facility is any establishment or individual that possesses or plans to possess any of the 300 chemicals of interest (COI) in Appendix A at or above the listed Screening Threshold Quantity (STQ).
-These facilities must report their chemical holdings to CISA via an online survey, known as a Top-Screen.
+Under CFATS, a chemical facility is any establishment or individual that possesses or plans to possess any of the more than 300 chemicals of interest (COI) in Appendix A at or above the listed screening threshold quantity (STQ) and concentration.
+These facilities must report their chemicals to CISA via an online survey, known as a Top-Screen.
 CISA uses the Top-Screen information a facility submits to determine if the facility is considered high-risk and must develop a security plan.
 Learn more on the CFATS process webpage.

-CFATS regulation applies to facilities across many industries—chemical manufacturing, storage, and distribution, energy and utilities, agriculture and food, explosives, mining, electronics, plastics, universities and laboratories, paint and coatings, healthcare and pharmaceuticals.
+The CFATS regulation applies to facilities across many industries—chemical manufacturing, storage and distribution, energy and utilities, agriculture and food, explosives, mining, electronics, plastics, colleges and universities, laboratories, paint and coatings, and healthcare and pharmaceuticals, among others.

 Initially authorized by Congress in 2006 (Department of Homeland Security Appropriations Act of 2007, Pub.
 L. No. 109-295), the program uses a dynamic multi-tiered risk assessment process to identify high-risk chemical facilities.
 After being assigned a tier, facilities are required to meet and maintain performance-based security standards appropriate to their unique security challenges and tier level.

 On December 18, 2014, the Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (“CFATS Act of 2014”) was signed into law.
 The Act recodified and reauthorized the CFATS program for four years.

-On January 18, 2019, President Trump signed into law the Chemical Facility Anti-Terrorism Standards Program Extension Act to extend the CFATS program for 15 months.
+On January 18, 2019, the Chemical Facility Anti-Terrorism Standards Program Extension Act to extend the CFATS program for 15 months was signed into law.

 Executive Order 13650